dmitrycello/yaglpp/assets/USAGE.md

 > In order to use AFX-alike layout, do not forget to comment the **`GLPP_NO_AFX_LAYOUT`** switch in the **`glpp.h`** library header, and rebuild glpp.

 > [!NOTE]
-> AFX-alike layout is rather experimental, and at the moment it has only two classes.
+> AFX-alike layout is rather experimental, and at the moment has only two classes.
 But it could become very promising direction for development in the future.